Route 2 - Develop Documents - Exclusion, Selection and Award Criteria - ESPD (Scotland)

 Contract Notices and Standardised Statements

-The Procurement Officer should set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice or the PIN, if that is being used as a Call for Competition.
+If using PCS-T or the ESPD (Scotland) Word Document, the Procurement Officer should set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice (or the PIN if that is being used as a Call for Competition).

 More information on where to state information in the Contract Notice can be found on the Contract Notice and Advertising station.